 The Examiner described the choreography of his (2009) evening length work All Good Men as “an example of artistic craftsmanship”, and The Washington Post called his (2012) evening length Quis Custodiet “a powerful performance.”
 His choreography has been presented at the Dance Complex (Boston), Dance New Amsterdam (NYC), Gallapagos Artspace (Brooklyn), SUNYPurchase (Doug Varone Intensive), Washington Ballet Studios (D.C.), Jack Guidone Theater (D.C.), and The Ark at the American Dance Festival (North Carolina.)
 He teaches modern dance, release technique, improvisation, partnering, somatic techniques, and contact improvisation.

 Board Chair of the DC Advocates for the Arts, he testifies and speaks regularly on government arts support.
 He has served the District of Columbia as State Captain in Americans for the Arts National Arts Advocacy Day (2011, 2012, 2013).
 In 2010 he led a successful grassroots campaign to secure passage of DC Bill B18-451 (the “Bill to Protect Artists”), and from January to May 2012 coordinated (as FY13 Advocacy Director) the DC arts community campaign to increase arts funding that resulted in the largest year to year arts funding increase in the nation – a 300% increase.
 A leading analyst of the connections between the arts and humanities, he directs Bourgeon‘s annual Student Arts Journalism Challenge, a competition to identify and support young journalists, currently in its fifth year.
 Michael O’Sullivan (Washington Post) wrote, “Bourgeon’s Student Arts Journalism Challenge offers encouragement to the next generation of arts journalists, along with a reminder that the arts, and those who write about them, still matter.”

 For Day Eight, Robert recently created a multi-year project about Security titled “Quis Custodieit”.
-Visit the dedicated project website here.
+Visit the project page here.

 While performing as a dancer, Mr. Bettmann began building and managing websites and for a decade has provided marketing and digital design services to candidates, for profits, non profits and associations through staff and consultant contracts.
 He recently taught web design as an adjunct professor at Boston University’s Center for Digital Imaging Arts.